swc-project/swc/MAINTENANCE.md

 ## swc-project/swc

 You can use `@changeset` bot to mark a crate as modified (by a PR).
-After the PR is merged, you can run `cargo publish-crates` to publish all crates.
+After the PR is merged, you can run `cargo mono publish --no-verify` to publish all crates.

 ## swc-project/plugins